vfinel/RadioGLobeStations/readme.md

 - You are done!

+But wait !
+It would be great if you could contribute back and share your updated ```stations.json``` file with the community.
+Please consider doing so !
+To do that:
+- make your own fork of the [original RadioGlobe repository](https://github.com/DesignSparkRS/RadioGlobe)
+- update your ```stations.json``` file in your fork
+- create a merge request in the original RadioGlobe repo
+- alternatively, you can also fork [my own fork](https://github.com/vfinel/RadioGlobe) instead of the original repo, for example if the original repo maintenance get abandoned.

 ## explanations
 The code has been written by from [johnmduffy76](https://github.com/johnmduffy76), below the explanations from the [github issue](https://github.com/DesignSparkRS/RadioGlobe/issues/7):